33hops/xsibackup-snroll/README.md

 https://33hops.com/xsibackup-vmware-esxi-backup.html

-Every time you call it a new snapshot will be generated and the eldest snapshot in the VM will be deleted if the predefined number of snapshots to keep is reached.
+Every time you call it a new snapshot will be generated and the eldest snapshot in the VM will be deleted if the predefined number of snapshots to keep has been reached.

 This tool is of special interest to test engineers that need to keep multiple states of a given VM.
 It can also be used to keep multiple restore points per backup.